Parents and Friends

 Community

-As a part of our objective to encourage the development of Holy Family Catholic Primary School as a vibrant community, many fun social events are planned with more to come throughout 2024.
+As a part of our objective to encourage the development of Holy Family Catholic Primary School as a vibrant community, many fun social events are planned throughout the year.

 These events include: